FESTIVAL STAFF AND BOARD

 Amy Caputo is currently director of strategic communications for the Penn State Alumni Association.
 She has more than twenty-five years of experience in business development, marketing, communications, and management for corporations, non-profit associations, government, education, and media organizations.

-Prior to returning to Pennsylvania five years ago, she was director of marketing and business development for a top-tier Southeastern regional law firm with 300 attorneys based in Richmond, Virginia.
+Prior to returning to Pennsylvania in 2007, she was director of marketing and business development for a top-tier Southeastern regional law firm with 300 attorneys based in Richmond, Virginia.
 Amy earned her bachelor’s degree in journalism from Penn State and a master’s in mass communications with a concentration in media management from Virginia Commonwealth University.
-She currently serves on the board of Altrusa International of Centre County and is a member of the 2013 Leadership Centre County class.
+She currently serves on the board of Altrusa International of Centre County and is an alumna of the 2013 Leadership Centre County class.

 Charley DeBow is originally from the Philadelphia suburb of Willow Grove and is a graduate of LaSalle College High School.
 In 2002, he received his B.A. in the Administration of Justice from Penn State.
 After graduation he lived in Philadelphia, Baltimore, and Washington D.C. while working for a national parking management company.
 In 2009, he became the parking manager for the Borough of State College.
 He is an avid golfer, and his two favorite sports teams are the Philadelphia Eagles and whoever is playing the Steelers.

 Sue Haug is director of the School of Music at Penn State.
 She joined the Penn State faculty in 2005 after having served on the faculty at Iowa State University for thirty years and as head of the Department of Music for fifteen years.
-She is vice president of the National Association of Schools of Music (NASM) and member of the NASM Executive Committee and Board of Directors.
+She is vice-president of the National Association of Schools of Music (NASM) and served for eleven years on the NASM Commission on Accreditation.
 She is a pianist and enjoys teaching and performing as her schedule permits.
-She holds degrees from the University of Wisconsin-Madison and a Doctor of Musical Arts from the University of Iowa…but she always roots for the Blue and White.
+She holds degrees from the University of Wisconsin-Madison and the University of Iowa…but she always roots for the Blue and White.

 Sue enjoys gardening, her book club, and traveling.
-She is thoroughly enamored of her grandson who lives in Madison, Wisconsin (thus, travels often to Wisconsin, where most of her extended family lives and where the weather is usually worse than in Happy Valley).
+She is thoroughly enamored of her grandson and granddaughter, who live in Madison, Wisconsin (thus, she travels often to Wisconsin, where most of her extended family lives and where the weather is usually worse than in Happy Valley).
 In her previous life in Iowa, she was blessed to be a part of community boards and committees, such as the Ames International Orchestra Festival and the Ames Community Arts Council.
+In State College, she helped to develop a town-and-gown partnership to reestablish the Music at Penn’s Woods Summer Orchestra Festival, which is now a thriving organization.

 Anne Layng is an operations manager for the Geisinger Health System, where she is responsible for the ambulatory surgery/endoscopy center, specialty procedure, and medical clinics.
 Prior to taking her current position, she served in several different capacities at Geisinger, after serving for eight years as vice-president for professional services at the Mount Nittany Medical Center.
 Anne holds an undergraduate degree in nursing from Cornell and a graduate degree in Health Policy Administration from Penn State.